CBonnell/draft-housley-asn1-layman-guide/draft-housley-asn1-layman-guide.md

 until a difference is found.
 The smaller-valued BER encoding is the one with the smaller-valued octet at the point of difference.

+There are some widely used ASN.1 specifications that define an OPTIONAL SET OF component without a size constraint.
+In this case, the sender can encode either an empty SET, or it can elect to not encode the SET.
+Absent some requirement established in the prose of the specification, it is preferable to not encode the empty SET OF, as it minimizes the size of the message.

 ##T61String  {#section-5-17}